Omar-Elmofty/vtr_in_airsim/README.md

 ## Repository Contents <a name="RepoContents"></a>

-This is a high-level overview of all the contents of this repository
+This is a high-level overview of all the contents of this repository.

 * `Plugins`  *a backup version of the Plugins folder with M600 Implementation folder required to run airsim with Unreal editor*
 * `airsim_vtr_interface` *a catkin package for interfacing airsim with VT&R*